United States obscenity law: Public funding/public places

-Congress passed a law in 1990 that required such organizations such as the National Endowment of the Arts (NEA) and National Association of Artists' Organizations (NAAO) to abide by general decency standards for the "diverse beliefs and values of the American public." in order to receive grant money.
+Congress passed a law in 1990 that required such organizations such as the National Endowment of the Arts (NEA) and National Association of Artists' Organizations (NAAO) to abide by general decency standards for the "diverse beliefs and values of the American public" in order to receive grant money.

-In National Endowment for the Arts vs. Karen Finley, the Supreme Court upheld the law, noting that the conditions were acceptable in light of the conditions on funding, rather than being a direct regulation on speech.
+In National Endowment for the Arts v.
+Finley (1998), the Supreme Court upheld the law, finding that the speech restrictions were constitutional because they were conditions on funding rather than a direct regulation of speech.

-Government owned exhibition spaces are available under the Supreme Court's "public forum" doctrine.
-This doctrine explains that citizens within the United States have access to display in such public places such as lobbies of public buildings, theatrical productions, etc.

-Even with this law in place it is hard for artists who have addressed sexually explicit work in work because of complaints which are generally in the form of "inappropriate for children" or seen as a form of "sexual harassment."
-Therefore, the arts works are removed and at times there are official "no nudity" policies that are put in place.
+Artists who create sexually explicit art sometimes face complaints that their work is inappropriate for children or constitutes sexual harassment.
+Such artworks have been removed and "no nudity" policies have been put in place.

-When these decisions are taken to court on account of free expression, the venues are often looked at to see if they are an actual "designated public forum."
+When these actions are challenged in court as violations of freedom of speech, the venues are often looked at to see if they are a "designated public forum."
 If they are, then public officials have violated the First Amendment rights of the individuals.
-The other side is if the court finds that there is "no designated public forum" in that venue, and thus government officials have the right to exclude and or censor the work.
+If a court finds that the venue is not a designated public forum, then government officials have the right to exclude or censor the work.